bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

 Error response example::

  {
-  "status-code": 404,
     "entity": {
-    "message": "Provider 'foo-provider' has not been found."
+        "message": "Provider 'kafka-provider' has not been found."
-  }
+    },
+    "status-code": 404
  }